 Step 3: Preparing the Application Dossier

 The application dossier is extensive.
-Beyond the business plan, it typically requires detailed technical specifications for all solar panel manufacturing machines, architectural plans demonstrating compliance with solar factory building requirements, a detailed budget, and supporting documents proving the administrative, financial, and operational capacity of the applicant.
+Beyond the business plan, it typically requires detailed technical specifications for all solar panel manufacturing machines, architectural plans demonstrating compliance with solar factory building requirements, a detailed budget, and supporting documents that prove the administrative, financial, and operational capacity of the applicant.

 Step 4: Submission and Evaluation